Monotropism

 Dinah Murray

 Dr Dinah Murray was a political activist, autistic autism researcher, support worker, writer and mother.
 She liked to call herself a ‘productive irritant’.
-This site houses an archive of her work: see Exploring Theory, Confronting Practice and Recording Life.
+This site houses the Dinah Murray Archive: find her writing under Exploring Theory and Confronting Practice, and audio and video work under Recording Life.

 She and Wenn Lawson independently formulated the key ideas of Monotropism.
 Later, they and Mike Lesser worked together for many years to develop, explain and apply the theory, helping many people to make sense of autism and how it manifests in themselves and others.